ibm-cloud-docs/cloud-infrastructure/monitoring-iaas.md

 # {{site.data.keyword.mon_full_notm}}
 {: #monitoring-iaas}

-You can use {{site.data.keyword.mon_full_notm}} to monitor Classic infrastructure metrics such as CPU usage, disk usage, network traffic, and memory.
+You can use {{site.data.keyword.mon_full_notm}} to monitor classic infrastructure metrics such as CPU usage, disk usage, network traffic, and memory.
 These metrics are stored in {{site.data.keyword.mon_full_notm}}.
 You can access metrics through the prebuilt dashboards.
 {: shortdesc}

 {{site.data.keyword.mon_full_notm}} metrics are available if you deploy the monitoring agent for non-orchestrated environments.
 For more information, see [{{site.data.keyword.mon_full_notm}} agent for non-orchestrated environments metrics](/docs/cloud-infrastructure?topic=cloud-infrastructure-enabling-monitoring-light-no-driver#monitoring-light-metrics).